 Bluetooth enables users to wirelessly connect devices, such as speakers, with their desktops or laptops.
 The Bluetooth Support Service is essential for Bluetooth connectivity, but it’s not essential for the Windows 10.
 So anybody who doesn’t have any Bluetooth devices to connect can certainly turn off the BSS.

 Faxing is on its way to becoming obsolete.
 So does Windows 10 really need the Fax service that enables users to send and receive faxes?
 No, of course not, and users who have long since chucked out their fax machines can disable this service.

 Remote Desktop Configuration and Remote Desktop Services

 Win 10 includes a Remote Desktop utility with which users can connect to another PC.
-The Remote Desktop Configuration and Remote Desktop Services are both essential to have enabled for remove desktop connectivity.
-Users who don’t need remote connectivity can disable both those services.
+The Remote Desktop Configuration and Remote Desktop Services are both essential to have enabled to remove desktop connectivity.
+Users who don’t need remote connectivity can disable both of those services.

 Downloaded Maps Manager

 Outdated drivers are the main reason for errors & system issues.
 If some of your files are missing or crashing, an automated solution like DriverFix can solve these problems in just a couple of clicks.
 And it's also lightweight on your system!

 Download Maps Manager enables map apps to access downloaded maps.
 Windows 10 includes a Maps app that certainly needs this service enabled.
 However, users who don’t utilize any map apps can turn off the DMM service.

 The Windows Hotspot Service enables users to share a mobile device’s internet connection with a laptop or desktop.
 Those who often utilize mobile hotspots will need to keep this on.
 However, users who have no need for a mobile hotspot can disable this service.